aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/usage/usage.md

 **Case: Transpiling ES2015 using `babel-loader`**

-In this example, we’re going to tell webpack to run our source files through Babel so we can use ES2015 features.
+In this example, we're going to tell webpack to run our source files through Babel so we can use ES2015 features.

 1. Install Babel and the presets:
     ```bash